ogecko/alpaca-benro-polaris/docs/installation.md

 6. If you are copying Oculars settings, duplicate the following file:
    `C:\Users\XXXXX\AppData\Roaming\Stellarium\modules\Oculars\ocular.ini`

-#### To add Benro Polaris Telescope Control
-1. Select the `Plug-ins` tab on the Configuration Dialog menu bar.
-2. Scroll down the list of plugins and find the `Telescope Control plugin`.
-3. Check `Load at startup` on the Telescope Control Dialog.
-4. Close Stellarium and Restart Stellarium from the Desktop.
-5. Press `Ctrl+0` to open the Slew Telescope Dialog
-6. Click the `Configure Telescopes` button at the bottom of this dialog.
-7. Click on the `Add Telescope` button (3rd one at the bottom of the Telescope Control Configure dialog).
-8. Choose Telescope controlled by `ASCOM` and enter `Benro Polaris` into the Name field.
-9. Leave the Coordinate System as `J2000 (default)`,
-10. Check `Start/Connect on Startup`.
-11. Scroll down to the ASCOM Settings.
-12. Click `Choose ASCOM Telescope`
-13. Click the `Alpaca` tab on the ASCOM Telescope Chooser dialog box.
-14. Click `Enable Discovery` from the Alpaca tab
-15. Click `Discover Now` from the Alpaca tab
-16. For a local AAPB, Choose `Benro Polaris` from the drop down-menu, then click `OK`.
-17. For a remote AAPB, Click `Create Alpaca Driver (Admin)` from the drop-down.
-    a.
-Click `Yes` for  User Account Control.
-    b.
-Enter the name `Benro Polaris`, then click `OK`.
-    c.
-Click `Properties` on the ASCOM Telescope Chooser dialog box.
-    d.
-Change the Remote Device Host Name/IP address (`127.0.0.1` for Loopback)
-    e.
-Change the Alpaca Port to `5555`.
-    f.
-Click `OK`.
-18. Click `OK` on ASCOM Telescope chooser dialog.
-19. Click `OK` on Add a New Telescope dialog.
-20. Click `Connect` and close the Telescopes dialog.
-21. You have now added the Benro Polaris telescope and connected it.

 ## Installing Nina (OPTIONAL)
 Nina is an open-source free software application covering image capture, autofocus, plate-solving, centering, star detection, guiding, and a lot more.
 Much of this now works with the Benro Polaris (well not guiding yet).
 The open-source nature makes it a bit more complicated to install and setup, but it's worth the effort - and it's free.